Natural supplements for ADHD: do they really work?

 3. Omega 3 fats

 A meta-analysis of more than two dozen research studies found that adults and children with ADHD also had significantly lower blood levels of omega 3s compared to individuals who don't have ADHD.
-That same review of the different studies noted that ADHD symptoms underwent "modest improvements" when people took an omega 3 supplement.

 Another study reviewed ten clinical trials involving nearly 700 children diagnosed with ADHD.
 The researchers found that omega-3 supplements worked just as effectively in managing ADHD symptoms as some commonly prescribed ADHD medications.